LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 This also maps the functionality of a project file, which can be executed or passed on repeatedly.

 This also fulfils the goal of making individual user-created algorithms interchangeable.
-If the user now wishes to use a different (+cad) algorithm instead of the example *HalbachMRIDesigner* [@MWO24] project, the other steps can simply be preserved and only the new step needs to be implemented.
+If the user wishes to use a different (+cad) algorithm instead of the example *HalbachMRIDesigner* [@MWO24] project, the other steps can simply be preserved and only the new step needs to be implemented.

 ## Modules

-In order to realise the concept of user interaction points, the library is divided into different modules.
+In order to realise the concept of *user interaction points* from chapter \ref{user-interaction-points}, the library is divided into different modules.
 These modules can be divided into two main categories:

 * Core - All modules related to measurement data management
 * Extensions - Contains modules for visualisations, hardware sensor access